 TIP: Short on fabric?
 Only have pieces?
 Join fabric together to make the width of fabric you need.
 I made a lot of skirts from my little girl out of fat quarters of fabric.
 And fat quarters are cheaper to buy (and thus better to practice with IMO)

 TIP: Don’t have the width of fabric?
 Try only measuring 1.5x the waist measurement.
 This won’t give as full or gathered a skirt, but still looks great!

 Finally, I measured the distance from her waist to her knee and then added on 6cm for my waistband and hem allowances to give me the length of the fabric.

 I cut this fabric rectangle out from my fabric.

 Squarely placing the two ends of the cut fabric right sides together, I sewed them together with a 1cm seam allowance.
 This makes a tube of fabric.

-I also pressed open the seam allowance, doesn’t this look pretty?
-Waistband casing for the elastic
+I also pressed open the seam allowance.

 I then folded the top fabric over again, to create a neat finish, making a 2cm wide casing of fabric at the waistband.